digideskio/gitmsp-new/wp-content/plugins/mailchimp-for-wp/readme.txt

 form.mc4wp-form p.error { ... } /* error messages */
 `

+= The shortcode [mc4wp-form] is not working.
+Why? =
+Make sure to go to **form settings** in the plugin settings screen.
+There you have to check a checkbox that says "load form functionality".
+This will make the plugin load the necessary code.

+= Can I add a checkbox to this form by plugin ...? = Yes, you can.
+Go to checkbox and tick the checkbox that says "show checkbox at other forms (manual)".
+Then, include ANY field with name attribute `mc4wp-do-subscribe` and the plugin will take care of the rest.

+Example:
+`<input type="checkbox" name="mc4wp-do-subscribe" value="1" id="mc4wp-checkbox" /><label for="mc4wp-checkbox">Subscribe to our newsletter</label>`.

+Make sure your form contains an email field with any of the following names:
+`email, e-mail, emailaddress, user_email, your-email, your_email, signup_email, emailadres`

+Note: when using Contact Form 7 you can use "[mc4wp_checkbox]" inside your CF7 form template.

 == Screenshots ==

 1. The MC4WP options page.
 1. The MC4WP form options page.

 == Changelog ==

+= 0.8.1 =
+* Fixed: typo in form success message
+* Improved: various little improvements
+* Added: option to hide the form after a successful sign-up

+= 0.8 =
+* Changed links to show your appreciation for this plugin.
+* Changed function name, `mc4wp_checkbox()` is now `mc4wp_show_checkbox()` (!!!)
+* Improved: CSS reset now works for registration forms as well.
+* Improved: Code, removed unnecessary code, only load classes when not existing yet, etc.
+* Improved: hooked into user_register to allow third-party registration form plugins.
+* Added: Shortcode for usage inside Contact Form 7 form templates `[mc4wp_checkbox]`
+* Added: Catch-all, hook into ANY form using ANY input field with name attribute `mc4wp-do-subscribe` and value `1`.
+* Fixed: Subscribe from Multisite sign-up
+* Fixed: 404 page when no e-mail given.

+= 0.7 =
+* Improved: small backend JavaScript improvements / fixes
+* Improved: configuration tabs on options page now work with JavaScript disabled as well
+* Added: form and checkbox can now subscribe to different lists
+* Added: Error messages for WP Administrators (for debugging)
+* Added: `mc4wp_show_checkbox()` function to manually add the checkbox to a comment form.

 = 0.6.2 =
 * Fixed: Double quotes now enabled in text labels and success / error messages (which enables the use of JavaScript)